In a nutshell

 - Árbol del Tule

-What should you know?
-Like in most Mexican cities, the main square in Oaxaca is called Plaza Zócalo.
-It’s home to the cathedral and the government palace.
+What do you need to know?
+Like practically every Mexican city, Oaxaca’s main square is called the Plaza Zocálo.
+It’s home to an impressive cathedral and the state government palace.

 Templo de Santo Domingo

-What should you know?
-The Templo de Santo Domingo is one of the city’s most important landmarks.
-Entrance is free, but keep in mind it’s often closed on weekends for private events.
+What do you need to know?
+The Templo de Santo Domingo is one of Oaxaca’s most iconic buildings.
+Entry is free, though it’s often closed on weekends for private events.

-Our tip for Santo Domingo: Around the church you’ll find plenty of great restaurants and cafés.
-We love La Proveedora Alcalá – it’s both a restaurant and a bookshop.
+Our tip for the Templo de Santo Domingo: There are some great restaurants and cafés around the church.
+We love La Proveedora Alcalá — it’s a restaurant and bookstore all in one.

 Museo de las Culturas

-Good to know: Admission is 90 MXN and the museum is closed on Mondays.
+Good to know about the Museo de las Culturas: Admission is 90 MXN.
+The museum is closed on Mondays.

 Ethnobotanical Garden

-What should you know?
-The Ethnobotanical Garden is part of the Santo Domingo complex and showcases native plants from all over Oaxaca.
+What do you need to know?
+The Ethnobotanical Garden is right next to the Templo de Santo Domingo and showcases native plants from across the Oaxaca region.
 You can only visit as part of a guided tour.

-Our tip for the Ethnobotanical Garden: join the English-language tour, which runs Monday to Saturday at 11 am (100 MXN).
-Spanish tours run more often and cost 50 MXN.
-You can check the schedule on the official website (Spanish only).
+Our tip for the Ethnobotanical Garden: There’s an English-language guided tour Monday through Saturday at 11 AM, costing 100 MXN.
+Spanish tours run more frequently and cost 50 MXN.
+You can find more details on the Botanical Garden Oaxaca website (Spanish only).

 Mercado 20 de Noviembre & Benito Juárez

-What should you know?
+What do you need to know?
 These two markets sit right next to each other.
-Mercado 20 de Noviembre is the place for tasty and affordable meals, while Benito Juárez Market is packed with stalls selling crafts and souvenirs.
+Mercado 20 de Noviembre is all about affordable, authentic food, while the Benito Juárez Market is the place to browse handicrafts and souvenirs.

 Are the markets worth visiting?
-Absolutely.
-Eating at Mercado 20 de Noviembre is a must-do, and Benito Juárez Market is one of the best places to shop for souvenirs in Oaxaca City.
+Totally.
+Eating at the 20 de Noviembre is simply a must, and the Benito Juárez Market is a great spot to pick up something to take home.

 Mirador Cerro del Fortín

-What should you know?
-This viewpoint is northwest of the center and can be reached via a set of steps.
-At the top, head left along the main road to reach the actual Mirador.
+What do you need to know?
+This viewpoint sits northwest of the city center.
+You get there by climbing a staircase, then walking a bit to the left along the main road to reach the mirador itself.

-Our tip for Mirador Cerro del Fortín: if you’re up for a short hike, continue to the summit of Cerro del Fortín.
-Cross the tunnel at the end of the stairs to the other side of the road, then walk uphill.
-Plan about 2 hours in total.
+Our tip for the Mirador Cerro del Fortín: If you’re up for a short hike, you can continue to the actual summit of Cerro del Fortín.
+Walk through the tunnel at the end of the stairs to the other side of the road and keep heading uphill.
+Budget about two hours total.

-What should you know?
-Jalatlaco is about a 15-minute walk from the center and feels just as colorful and vibrant as the old town, but much quieter.
-The narrow streets are full of great photo spots.
+What do you need to know?
+The Jalatlaco neighborhood is about a 15-minute walk from the city center and is every bit as colorful and beautiful as the historic district.
+It has a much more relaxed vibe, and the alleyways are genuinely great for photos.

 Plaza de la Danza

-What should you know?
-Plaza de la Danza is less touristy than other squares but worth stopping by.
-It’s located west of the center and its highlight is the Basílica de Nuestra Señora de la Soledad.
+What do you need to know?
+The Plaza de la Danza is less touristy than most other squares, but absolutely worth a visit.
+It’s in the western part of the city center, and the standout is the Basílica de Nuestra Señora de la Soledad.

 Hierve el Agua

-What should you know?
-Hierve el Agua is famous for its petrified waterfalls and natural pools where you can take a dip.
-Both the rock formations and the turquoise pools are stunning photo spots.
+What do you need to know?
+Hierve el Agua features petrified waterfalls with natural travertine pools where you can swim.
+Both the pools and the waterfalls make for incredible photos.

-Our tip for Hierve el Agua: join a guided tour from Oaxaca.
-Most tours also include other highlights, like the ruins of Mitla, making it one of the best things to do in Oaxaca City.
+Our tip for Hierve el Agua: Book a guided tour from Oaxaca — you’ll also get to stop at other highlights like the ruins of Mitla along the way.

-Book a guided tour to Hierve el Agua and more
+Book the guided tour to Hierve el Agua with additional highlights

 Monte Albán

-Our tip for Monte Albán: take a guided tour to really understand the history.
-There are only a few signs with explanations on-site.
-If you go on your own, you can get there by taxi or with the tour bus (90 MXN) that leaves from the corner of Calle Francisco Javier Mina and Díaz Ordaz.
+Our tip for Monte Albán: Book a guided tour from Oaxaca — there are very few explanatory signs at the site itself, so a guide makes a huge difference.
+If you’d rather go independently, take a taxi or the tour bus (90 MXN), which departs from the corner of Calle Francisco Javier Mina and Diaz Ordaz.

-Book a guided tour to Monte Albán from Oaxaca
+Book the guided archaeological tour of Monte Albán from Oaxaca

 Árbol del Tule

-What should you know?
-In the town of Santa María del Tule near Oaxaca stands the Árbol del Tule, the tree with the thickest trunk in the world.
-Its exact age is unknown, but experts believe it’s more than 2,000 years old.
+What do you need to know?
+In the town of Santa María del Tule near Oaxaca stands the tree with the thickest trunk in the world: the Árbol del Tule.
+Its exact age is unknown, but it’s estimated to be over 2,000 years old.

-Is Árbol del Tule worth it?
-We wouldn’t go just for this, but if you’re on a Hierve el Agua tour it’s a nice extra stop.
+Is the Árbol del Tule worth visiting?
+We wouldn’t make a special trip just for it.
+But if you’re already doing a Hierve el Agua tour, it makes a nice extra stop along the way.

-Our tip for Árbol del Tule: you’ll pay 20 MXN if you want to get right up close, but you can also admire it from a distance.
+Our tip for the Árbol del Tule: If you want to get up close, there’s an entry fee of 20 MXN.
+You can also see it pretty well from a distance for free.

 Extra Tip: Día de los Muertos in Oaxaca

-The Día de los Muertos in Oaxaca is as iconic here as Oktoberfest is in Munich.
-While the Day of the Dead is celebrated all over Mexico, Oaxaca is one of the absolute hotspots.
+Día de los Muertos in Oaxaca is something like the Oktoberfest in Munich or Carnival in Cologne.
+The Day of the Dead is celebrated throughout Mexico, but Oaxaca is one of THE prime destinations for it.

-Note: book your accommodation at least two months in advance.
-Hotels sell out quickly during Día de los Muertos.
+Note: Book your accommodation at least two months in advance.
+Hotels fill up incredibly fast around Día de los Muertos.

 These dishes are typical of Oaxaca

-- Tlayudas: Giant, crispy tortillas with tasty toppings.
+- Tlayudas: Large, crispy tortillas loaded with various toppings.

-- Mole: Oaxaca is known for its many varieties of chili-based sauce.
-Mole Negro is especially popular.
+- Mole: Oaxaca is famous for its many varieties of rich chili sauce.
+Mole Negro is the most celebrated.

-- Tamales: Corn dough wrapped in banana leaves with different fillings.
+- Tamales: Corn dough wrapped in banana leaves with various fillings.

 These drinks are typical of Oaxaca

-- Mezcal: A strong spirit distilled from agave.
+- Mezcal: A spirit distilled from the heart of agave plants.

-- Tejate: A traditional, non-alcoholic drink made from cocoa and corn.
+- Tejate: A traditional non-alcoholic drink made from cacao and corn.

-- Los Danzantes: Upscale restaurant with amazing local dishes.
+- Los Danzantes: An upscale restaurant with seriously delicious food.

-- Boulenc: The most famous bakery in Oaxaca.
+- Boulenc: Oaxaca’s most famous bakery — don’t skip it.

-- Casa Taviche: Great Mexican food at fair prices.
+- Casa Taviche: A classic Mexican restaurant with fair prices.

-- La Casa del Tío Güero: Delicious Oaxacan dishes at good prices.
+- La Casa del Tío Güero: Tasty Mexican cooking at really good prices.

-Book a traditional cooking class with market visit in Oaxaca
+Book the traditional cooking class with market visit in Oaxaca

 Where to Stay in Oaxaca